Khalid-Ibrahim1/B-tree-C-/README.md

-# B-tree-using-Cpp
-Implementing a B-tree algorithm using C++
-B-tree is an optimized direct access data structure
+# B-tree-using-Cpp.
+Implementing a B-tree algorithm using C++.
+B-tree is an optimized direct access data structure. <bits/stdc++.h> is used.
-<bits/stdc++.h> is used